Links & Resources

 Tests the ability to practice in a particular engineering discipline competently.
 It is designed for engineers who have gained at minimum four years’ post-college work experience in their chosen engineering discipline.
 Each PE exam lasts 8 hours and is split into a morning and an afternoon session.

-The NCSEA Structural Licensure Committee works with SEAs to influence the adoption of consistent licensing laws and rules in the interest of public safety, especially relating to licensure of structural engineers.
+The NCSEA Structural Licensure Committee works with SEAs to assist with the adoption of consistent licensing laws and rules in the interest of public safety, especially relating to licensure of structural engineers.
 This committee is focused on:

-- Recognizing the unique responsibility structural engineers have to protect the safety, health, and welfare of the public over that borne by all disciplines of engineering.
+- Recognizing the unique responsibility structural engineers have to protect the safety, health, and welfare of the public.

 - Promoting structural licensure by educating and supporting SEAs pursuing licensure.